kevinweber/lazy-load-for-videos/readme.txt

 Demo on the developer’s website: [kevinw.de/lazy-load-videos/](http://kevinw.de/lazy-load-videos/)

+This plugin is no longer under active development.
 You want to enhance this plugin?
 Please [contribute on Github](https://github.com/kevinweber/lazy-load-for-videos).
-I'm looking for a WordPress enthusiast who further develops this plugin; I'll give you guidance and promote you and the plugin.

 = Some additional features: =
 * Display video titles on preview images